bburton/weewx-columbia-ms/README.md

    file that was already downloaded.
 Note that the file for "today" is always a partial file so it may be best not to download it.

    b.
 Import daily CSV files from a folder, optionally based on a date-range.
    The import function needs to be separate from the download so it will be possible to upload older archived files into WeeWX that are no longer on the MicroServer but were previously downloaded by other means.
+Since the MicroServer logs records at a one minute interval, the import process needs to have the ability to resample the data to match the archive interval as configured in weewx.conf.

 ## Non-goals

 The MicroServer does not have any API's to support the following functions: